 Head Trauma or Brain Injuries

 Head trauma or traumatic brain injury is common in bike accidents if the cyclist’s head hits the ground or collides with a vehicle, signpost, or another object.
 The cyclist may suffer from a concussion, skull fracture, or damage to the brain.
-These injuries can have long-lasting or even permanent effects.
+These bicycle accident injuries can have long-lasting or even permanent effects.

 Spinal injuries may lead to whiplash, partial, or full paralysis.